apache/lucene/SECURITY.md

 ## Reporting a Vulnerability

 Apache Lucene is a project of the Apache Software Foundation (ASF) and follows the standard [ASF vulnerability handling process](https://apache.org/security/#vulnerability-handling).
 Please report suspected vulnerabilities privately to [security@apache.org](mailto:security@apache.org) or to the project's private list at [security@lucene.apache.org](mailto:security@lucene.apache.org).
 Do not report vulnerabilities through public GitHub issues, pull requests, or mailing lists.
+The Apache Software Foundation, being a volunteer organization, does not have a bug bounty program.

 Please do not send automated scanner reports or reports about publicly known CVEs in third-party dependencies.
 Dependency upgrades can be requested through a regular GitHub issue.